 One of the most effective natural remedies for migraines is upper cervical chiropractic care.
 A study was done of 101 migraine patients.
 Upon examination, it was discovered that they all had a misalignment in the bones of the upper neck.
 Each of these patients was given an adjustment tailored to their specific needs by an upper cervical chiropractor.
 The result?
 They all saw improvement in their migraine pain, while some of them saw their migraines go away and not return.

 Here at Upper Cervical Chiropractic of Sacramento, we use a method similar to that used in the above-mentioned study.
 It is gentle and does not require us to pop or crack the neck to realign the displaced bones.
 It is based on scientific measurements and helps the bones move back into place naturally.
-This results in a longer-lasting adjustment.
+This results in a longer-lasting adjustment and Sacramento vertigo relief.
 Our patients have reported similar results to those in the study mentioned above.